charmbracelet/lipgloss/README.md

 )

 var style = renderer.NewStyle().Background(lipgloss.AdaptiveColor{Light: "63", Dark: "228"})
-fmt.Println(style.Render("Lip Gloss")) // This will always use the dark background color
+fmt.Println(style.Render("Black Lipstick")) // This will always use the dark background color
 ```

 This is also useful when using lipgloss with an SSH server like [Wish][wish].